BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## BCM Components

 Bitcoin Cache Machine is where your bitcoin-related workloads reside.
-BCM instances are meant to be horizontally scalable by adding commodity hardware by using LXD clustering and VXLAN.
+BCM instances are meant to be horizontally scalable by adding commodity hardware.

 Each BCM is composed of the following: